 Community education opportunities provided by the CA are designed to increase your knowledge of child abuse and neglect issues that affect children every day on the South Plains.
 Our programs are taught by staff members who are working daily to lessen the trauma child abuse puts on children.

 Darkness to Light is a more in-depth training offered to adults.
-Through the video vignettes, facilitator lead interactive discussion, and group discussion you learn the potential long-term impact of child abuse on the victim.
-Participants will learn how they can recognize abuse, report abuse and most importantly, listen to and support the child.
+Through the video vignettes, the facilitator leads an interactive discussion, and in group discussion, you learn the potential long-term impact of child abuse on the victim.
+Participants will learn how they can recognize abuse, report abuse, and most importantly, listen to and support the child.
 It is a half-day program presented in your location or in our training facility.

 To arrange for one of our programs, contact our Community Education Coordinator John Wuerflein at 806-740-0251 or email him at email@example.com.